Learn the lingo: key Self Assessment terms explained

 National Insurance is divided into different classes, depending on what kind of income you’re earning:

 - If you’re self-employed, you pay a flat weekly rate of National Insurance, called Class 2.
-At the moment, Class 2 National Insurance payments are usually paid twice a year via Direct Debit.
-For the 2014/15 tax year, you won’t need to include these payments on your Self Assessment tax return.
-However, from the 2015/16 tax year onwards, you will need to include your Class 2 National Insurance liability on your Self Assessment form and pay it through your tax return by the 31st January each year.
+From the 2015/16 tax year onwards, you will need to include your Class 2 National Insurance liability on your Self Assessment form and pay it through your tax return by the 31st January each year.

 - If you’re self-employed you also need to pay Class 4 National Insurance on your business’s profits.
 Class 4 National Insurance is both calculated and paid through your tax return.